 Dad stopped at the door.
 ‘What in heaven’s name are you doing here?’

 ‘Psst, dad, I’m removing all the holes!
 So that the oil can never get out and the state doesn’t come to take our home!’

 Dad sighed and sat me down for a talk – about more drilling details, brave firefighters, of how oil appears in nature.
 He reassured me that it was VERY improbable to find oil under the house.
 After all, grandfather hadn’t found it there.

-My next project was an oil platform in international waters, at least 12 Nm away from the coastline, where no state could take it away.
-Still working on it, this one seems complicated.
+My next project was to get ownership of an oil platform in international waters, at least 12 Nm away from the coastline, where no state could take it away.
+Still working on it – this one seems more complicated somehow.